-Take a look at HubSpot’s homepage below.
-You can see a well-organized sub-navigation menu that clearly delineates which links belong to Education, and which to services, and so on.
+Check out HubSpot’s homepage below.
+You can see a well-organized sub-navigation menu that clearly outlines which links belong to Education, Services, and so on.

 The Principle of Growth

-So say you run an ecommerce store.
+Say you run an ecommerce store.
 You might have a category for women’s apparel that only contains shirts and pants right now.
-But over time you can add additional sub-categories like dresses.
-Or you might create a whole new category for accessories, where you can list scarves, hats, jewelry, and more.
+But, over time you can add more sub-categories like dresses or shoes.
+Or, you might create a whole new category for accessories where you can list scarves, hats, jewelry, and more.

 Information Architecture Diagram Examples

-Below is the IA for a mobile app that UX designer Bogomolova Anfisa submitted to a client.
-While this is designated a “charity app,” most apps from Pinterest to Goodreads have a similar structure.
+Below is the IA for a mobile app from UX designer Bogomolova Anfisa.
+Most apps from Pinterest to Goodreads have a similar structure.